bwalia/webimpetus-src/README.md

 ## RESTORE BACKUP FROM AUTOMATED HOURLY BACKUP BUCKET

 - Step 1.
 Run Restore WebImpetus Backup Workflow
 - Step 2.
-Enter the file path located in the hourly bucket for that environment
+Enter the file path located in the hourly bucket for that environment, Example : mydump.tar.gz
 - Step 3.
-Please note the file path must exist in the bucket
+Please note the file path must exist in the bucket and must be .tar.gz format, Example: mydump.tar.gz
 - Step 4.
 Restore the backup and test the environment has database restored

 Please make sure to update tests as appropriate.